 Dog foods should contain natural ingredients without harmful allergens or chemicals.
 They should have a well-balanced quantity of :

-- Fat and fatty acids – essential to maintaining healthy skin and fur.
+- Fat and fatty acids – are essential to maintaining healthy skin and fur.
 It also supports the brain cells’ development and aids the cell regeneration process.
 These fatty acids are sourced from animal fats (fish, beef) and oily seeds.

 - Vitamin D – to support healthy bones (in a small dose, otherwise it becomes dangerous)

 - Vitamin E and Vitamin A